-If you have a Scottish Fold and this is the first you’ve heard of their problems, it’s not your fault and you’re not alone.
-Finding good information before you get a cat isn’t easy, as you’ve probably learned by now.
+If you have a Scottish Fold and this is the first time you are hearing of their problems, you are not to blame.
+Finding good information before you get a cat is not easy, as you have probably learned by now.

-Read nearly any online guide and you’ll only see positive information.
-Ask a breeder and it’s more of the same.
-As far as they’re all concerned, Scottish Folds are adorable and live long, healthy lives.
+Nearly any online guide only contains the positive information.
+A breeder only gives more of the same.
+As far as everyone is concerned, Scottish Folds are adorable and live long, healthy lives.
 That’s why so many good, kind people get them.

 What Vets Say

 My golly they are adorable, but that’s far from the whole story.
 Ask any vet who’s seen a lot of the breed, and especially any feline specialist.
 They’ll tell you that most Scottish Folds live in chronic pain, all because their looks have been given priority over their health.